Physical background and theory

 Relation to retrieval calculations

 The radiative transfer formulation described above forms the basis for both forward simulations and inverse modelling in JURASSIC.
-The same numerical framework is used to compute radiances and their sensitivities with respect to atmospheric state variables.
+Retrievals use the same forward model to compute simulated radiances, while sensitivities with respect to atmospheric state variables are evaluated by finite differencing rather than by analytic Jacobians.

 Summary